First Time Visiting My Native City As A Tourist

 The former was totally peaceful while Euromaidan tragically took the lives of over 100 people who were killed by president-controlled militants in February 2014.
 But the short-term goal was accomplished - the tyrant Viktor Yanukovich has fled the country.

-Euromaidan was also a cause (not a reason) for the annexation of Crimea by the Russian Federation in February-March 2014 and starting of a bloody separatist war in Eastern Ukraine that is still going on.
+Euromaidan was also a cause (not a reason) for the annexation of Crimea by the Russian Federation in February-March 2014 and the starting of a bloody separatist war in Eastern Ukraine that is still going on.

 But there is a hope that the war will end and Ukraine will thrive again.
 There is so much human capital and goodwill among Ukrainians, and most importantly, a belief backed by two maidans that ensuring human rights is the top priority and that change can be made if needed.